 What are the techniques used in digital filmmaking?

 Digital filmmaking combines classic storytelling with modern tools that simplify every stage of production.
-Techniques like digital storyboarding, drone filming, and timeline-based video editing make it easier to plan, shoot, and adjust scenes quickly without the cost or constraints of traditional film.
+Common techniques such as digital storyboarding, drone filming, and timeline-based video editing make it easier to plan, shoot, and adjust scenes quickly without the cost or constraints of traditional film.

 Today, it’s easier than ever for anyone to step into the world of filmmaking.
 From students working on class projects to aspiring creators experimenting with their first short films.
 Below are some of the biggest advantages of digital filmmaking.